How we monitor and evaluate our work

 Mapping workshop in Nakhon, Ghana (Photo: Axel Fassio/CIFOR via FlickrCC BY-NC-ND 2.0)

-IIED has developed a comprehensive strategic framework that links together our five-year strategy (2019-2024), our institutional theory of change and a new Learning and Impact Framework.
-These three elements work together to provide us with a robust set of tools to ensure that we are fully focused on delivering impact in the most effective way possible.
+IIED’s work is based on three elements: our manifesto, our institutional theory of change and our monitoring evaluation and learning system.
+These work together to ensure that we are fully focused on delivering impact in the most effective way possible.

 Monitoring, evaluation and learning methods